ga-wdi-exercises/landlord/readme.md

   - should list all of the apartments
   - each apartment should link to its own show page
   - it should have a link to create a new apartment
-- have a show route for each apartment specified by the params value in the URL. (e.g. `GET /apartments/17`)
+- Have a show route for each apartment specified by the params value in the URL. (e.g. `GET /apartments/17`)
   - it should list its address, monthly rent, square feet, number of bedrooms and number of bathrooms
   - it should have a link to delete the apartment
   - it should have a link to edit the apartment
   - it should show all tenants living in the apartment
-- have a new route for apartments (`GET /apartments/new`)
+- Have a new route for apartments (`GET /apartments/new`)
   - this will contain the form to create new apartments
   - when this form is submitted it will send a `POST` request to the create route(below) in your database.
-- have a create route for apartments (`POST /apartments`)
+- Have a create route for apartments (`POST /apartments`)
   - when there's a `POST` request to this route, it will create an apartment in your database
   - upon creation it will redirect to the created apartment's show route.
-- have an edit route for a single apartment (e.g. `GET /apartments/15/edit`)
+- Have an edit route for a single apartment (e.g. `GET /apartments/15/edit`)
   - this will contain the form to edit an existing apartment
   - when this form is submitted it will send a `PUT` request to and update route(below) in your database
-- have an update route for a single apartment specified by the params value in the URL. (e.g. `PUT /apartments/9`)
+- Have an update route for a single apartment specified by the params value in the URL. (e.g. `PUT /apartments/9`)
   - when there's a `PUT` request to this route, it will update an apartment in the database
   - after updating it should redirect to the updated apartments show route
-- have a delete route for a single apartment specified by the params value in the URL. (e.g. `DELETE /apartments/4`)
+- Have a delete route for a single apartment specified by the params value in the URL. (e.g. `DELETE /apartments/4`)
   - when there's a `DELETE` request to this route, it will delete the apartment specified.

 ### BONUS